 Do you often find yourself reaching out for antacids to manage episodes of acid reflux?
 These seven tips can help you stop the burn by soothing your GI tract, therefore, preventing long-term complications of recurrent heartburn.

 Gastroesophageal reflux, or GER, is an acute problem for many people.
-Just the feeling of stomach acid slowly inching its way up your esophagus, leaving behind an agonizing burn, is enough to negatively impact your daily routine.
+Just the feeling of stomach acid reaching your esophagus, leaving behind an agonizing burn, is enough to negatively impact your daily routine.
 The main reason behind GER is a temporarily dysfunctional lower esophageal sphincter (LES), a muscle that should ideally relax when you are in the process of swallowing your food and tighten later to prevent the ingested food from flowing back into your esophagus and mouth.
 Many factors like obesity, pregnancy, smoking, and consumption of particular medications can trigger GER.
 While an occasional incident of heartburn may not be a cause for worry, it is a good idea to consult a doctor if you are experiencing it frequently.

 The following suggestions can prove to be quite beneficial in soothing your stomach to avoid heartburn:

-Sit up or Walk a Bit After a Meal – Maintaining an upright position especially after you have had a meal can help keep the gastric juices in your belly as well as ease the pressure on the LES.
+- Sit up or Walk a Bit After a Meal – Maintaining an upright position especially after you have had a meal can help keep the gastric fluids in your belly as well as ease the pressure on the LES.
 A short walk after a meal can keep GER at bay and give you that much-needed exercise and fresh air.

 - Lay Off GER-Triggers – Garlic, milk, coffee, tea, tomatoes, and chocolate tend to boost the production of stomach acid.
 These items are also known to slow down the digestion process, making it difficult for the stomach to empty quickly.
 Avoiding these foods can help you reduce the frequency of GER occurrences.